offdev/bandit/README.md

 ```

 ## General Usage
-First, you need to setup a machine, and its possible levers.
-A lever might have already been pulled a few times, and some levers may also have rewarded the lucky dude which pulled it, so adjust those numbers accordingly.
+First, you need to set up a machine, and its possible levers.
+A lever might have already been pulled a few times, and some levers may also have rewarded the lucky person which pulled it, so adjust those numbers accordingly.
 Example:
 ```php
 use Offdev\Bandit\Lever;
 use Offdev\Bandit\Machine;